Skip to main content

 Destructive

-Fetches a file from a remote URL and uploads it as a new revision of an existing wiki file, preserving prior file history.
-Replaces file content only.
+Fetches a file from a remote URL and uploads it as a new revision of an existing wiki file, preserving the file history.
+Fails if the target file title does not exist.

 Instructions

 Fetches a file from a remote web URL and uploads it as a new revision of an existing file, preserving prior revisions in the file history, and returns the file title and URL.
 The upload appears in the wiki's upload log.
 Replaces the file content (bytes) only; for editing the wikitext on a file's description page, use update-page.
-Requires the wiki to have upload-by-URL enabled; if it is disabled, download the file locally and use update-file instead.
+Works whether or not the wiki has upload-by-URL enabled: the server retrieves the file and uploads it directly, falling back to wiki-side fetching only when it cannot reach the URL itself.
 Fails if no file exists at the target title; for the initial upload, use upload-file-from-url.

 Input Schema